DurraniHakim27/Autonomous-Navigation-IoT-Robot-with-Vision-Thermal-Sensing-and-Control/README.md

-# Autonomous-Navigation-IoT-Robot-with-Vision-Thermal-Sensing-and-Control
+# ThermoVision

-**ThermoVision** is a modular IoT robot that navigates using vision and acts based on temperature.
-It combines a Raspberry Pi 5 (with a Hailo-8 AI accelerator) for real-time image processing and depth estimation, an ESP32‑A microcontroller for driving a mecanum-wheeled chassis, and an ESP32‑B microcontroller for thermal control (fans, buzzer) and remote monitoring via Blynk.

-The Pi runs a parallel pipeline of a YOLOv8-Nano object detector and SCDepthV3 monocular depth estimator; it sends the detected object’s horizontal position (x-coordinate) and depth over USB serial to ESP32-A. The Pi also reads an MLX90614 IR thermometer to measure object temperature and publishes it via MQTT.
-ESP32-A aligns and drives the robot toward the object (using the 4-omnidirectional mecanum wheels) and relays temperature data.
-ESP32-B subscribes to the temperature MQTT topic to activate fans or a buzzer if thresholds are exceeded, and displays real-time data on a Blynk dashboard.
+**ThermoVision** is a modular IoT robot designed for **autonomous navigation, vision-based object detection, and temperature-based actuation**.
+It integrates three major subsystems:

+1. **Raspberry Pi 5 + Hailo-8 AI HAT**: Runs real-time vision and depth estimation using YOLOv8-Nano and SCDepthV3, communicates with ESP32-A via USB serial, and publishes temperature readings via MQTT.
+2. **ESP32-A (Navigation Controller)**: Receives alignment and depth data, controls mecanum wheels for omnidirectional navigation, and relays temperature readings.
+3. **ESP32-B (Thermal Control)**: Subscribes to MQTT temperature data, activates fans and buzzer alarms, and publishes monitoring data to a Blynk IoT dashboard.
+Includes a DHT11 fallback sensor.

 ---

-## System Architecture
+## 📐 System Architecture

 ```mermaid
 flowchart TD